 Most of the particles were disordered at small angles; however, a few of them deflected at an angle greater than the right angle.

 Alpha radiations are very popular in day-to-day applications.
 Some of its uses are:

 Static Eliminator is a common technique used in industries like paper mills.
-This technique helps eliminate the static electricity in industries.
-What happens in this method is, alpha particles attract free electrons towards itself; thereby, reducing the potential of the static electricity.
+This technique helps eliminate static electricity in industries.
+What happens in this method is, alpha particles attract free electrons towards themselves; thereby, reducing the potential of the static electricity.

-We can increase the life of a battery by using alpha radiations as the source of energy.
+We can increase the life of a battery by using alpha radiation as the source of energy.
 Alpha radiations of Plutonium-238 serve as the best fuel source for heart pacemakers.

 Smoke detectors typically fall into the following two categories:

 Ionization smoke chamber detectors are common household items that keep us safe by alerting smoke in our homes.
 These detectors use a small amount of isotope of Americium, i.e., Americium-241 as the source of alpha particles.

 Alpha radiations ionize the air molecules, allowing a small current to flow between electrodes.
 This current rings an alarm.

 Thus after reading this write-up on alpha particles we have understood what alphas particles are, how they are generated, their properties and characteristics and their uses.
 It has also helped us understand how important alpha particles are from the application point of view.

 As a Physics student who will be handling such devices in the future, one must remember these particles are radioactive and can be damaging to your health.
 Thus when dealing with alpha particles a lot of care is taken.